MakeMeSenpai/proto-styles/README.md

 # Proto-styles
 This is a scss made framework for easier and faster styling use.
 Code and decorate faster with this easy to use style sheet.
 As more progress is made, so will more documentation!
+This was the first implimentation of my usualy readme, so it's not the most organized. as well as my first framework!

+## How to use
+This framework unfortunately isn't server based.
+To use, you will clone the repo into your project folder, and simply link the library to your html file using `<link rel="stylesheet" href="./proto-styles/dist/styles.css" />` in your head.
+If you are using react.
+Clone the repo into your project folder, and following react.js syntax, use `import '../../proto-styles/dist/styles.css'` inside of your App.js file at the top of your file with the rest of the imports (which should be in project/src/Components/App.js).

 ## Index:
 1. [Checklist](#checklist)